Laughter Yoga for Schools

 In fact young children were said to laugh as much as 300 times a day, giggling about anything and everything.

 That was in the day when kids generally didn’t have mobile phones or Facebook accounts.
 They still played mostly with friends, face to face.
 They weren’t glued to digital devices and they didn’t need to feel pressured to perform at school – at least until their later high school years.

 Fast forward to today and kids are suffering.
 They’re losing their ability to laugh much too soon.

 About 1 in 7 Australian children and teens, aged 4 to 17, have mental health or behavioural problems, according to Mindframe

-The Australian Child Wellbeing Project report, released in 2016, found 1 in 10 Australian children missed school at least once a week and 1 in 6 had been 1 in 3 students in Year 6 got so worried about homework that they made themselves sick, suffering headaches, stomach aches, dizziness and nervousness; feeling low.
+The Australian Child Wellbeing Project report, released in 2016, found 1 in 10 Australian children missed school at least once a week, and 1 in 6 had got so worried about homework that they made themselves sick, suffering headaches, stomach aches, dizziness and nervousness; feeling low.

 Not surprisingly by the time they are in their mid-teens, there’s frightening levels of mental ill-health.
 Beyond Blue says 1 in 16 young Australians currently experience depression and 1 in 6 currently experiences an anxiety condition.
 The top 3 issues worrying young people are coping with stress, school or study problems and body image.

 This doesn’t bode well for their adult life.